cheeseng/python-codes/genetic_algorithm/README.md

 Some simple implementations of library are provided

 ###expression-finder.py
-Tries to find expression of single digits and arithmetic operators which comes closet to given target. eg if target is 12, 3\*4, 5\*2+2 are exact matches while 5.2\*2+2 is a close match
+Tries to find expression of single digits and arithmetic operators which comes closest to given target. eg if target is 12, 3\*4, 5\*2+2 are exact matches while 5.2\*2+2 is a close match